RamyHakam/multi_tenancy_bundle/README.md

    Thanks for Doctrine migration bundle v3+ .

    All the tenant databases migrations will be saved in the same directory you configured for tenant entities.

-      Update:  Now you can have different host, username and password for tenant dbs.
-      Update:  All tenant databases share the same `dbusername` and `dbpassword` from the selected tenant host.
-      Update:  Now you can have different driver for tenant dbs and main db.

 ### Get Started Example
-1. After configure the bundle as we mentioned above , you can use the following steps to get started.
+1. After configuring the bundle as we mentioned above  , you can use the following steps to get started.
 2. You need to generate the main database migration with the new entity first. example  ` php bin/console doctrine:migrations:diff`
 3. Then migrate the main database.